 The Zinnwald lithium deposit is open to the west and at least one additional drill hole west of the hole ZGLi 11/2017 is recommended.
 Generally, the actual mineral resource categories can be upgraded by additional drilling due to the reduction of the drill hole distances.
-The potential of the Sn-W (Nb-Ta) mineralization in the meta-albite granite is worth to be furthermore investigated.

-In order to ensure small-scale features, such as detailed ore body contours, grades, minor faults etc., an anticipatory exploration by drilling has to be undertaken underground during the development of the mine.
+The potential of the etc., an anticipatory exploration by drilling has to be undertaken underground during the development of the mine.
 This can be done during the excavation of the development adits within the respective mine fields.
 The drill spacing is yet to be confirmed and should fit to the size of the mining panel.